freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1576.1

+The message was reworded, but there's a problem.
 Look at the commit hash for your `Initial commit` from the last two times you viewed the log, it's that string left of the log.
 They aren't the same anymore since you rebased back to the root.
 Same goes for the rest of the commits.
-When you rebase like that, it changes all those so git sees it as a whole new history.
+When you rebase interactively it changes all those hashes, so git sees them as different commits.
 If you were to try and merge this into `main`, it wouldn't work because they don't share the same history anymore.
-For this reason, you don't want to do an interactive rebase where you go back passed the commits unique to the branch you are on.
+For this reason, you don't want to do an interactive rebase where you go back passed commits unique to the branch you are on.
 Fortunately, you can fix this.
 Enter `git rebase main` to realign the history of the two branches.

 #### HINTS